-Action No. Content area Issue to be addressed/evidence (specific objective)[1] Action Start/end date Responsibility Impact assessment 1 Work-life balance and organisational culture Maintain an organizational culture that allows the effective reconciliation of personal and work life for 1.1.
+, Action No. Content area Issue to be addressed/evidence (specific objective)[1] Action Start/end date Responsibility Impact assessment 1 Work-life balance and organisational culture Maintain an organizational culture that allows the effective reconciliation of personal and work life for 1.1.
 2022-2026 Head of ACIISI Number of people disaggregated by sex who have requested the permit and have been granted it/ All the people who have requested it and meet the legal requirements are granted it.

-.
+31 .
 See 8.3.4.

 the entire ACIISI staff through support for self- care and care 1.2.
 2022-2026 Head of ACIISI Number of people disaggregated by sex who have requested the permit and have been granted it/ All the people who have requested it and meet the legal requirements are granted it Responsibilities towards minors and other dependents.
 1.3.
 2022-2026 Head of ACIISI Number of people disaggregated by sex who have requested the permit and have been granted it/ All the people who have requested it and meet the legal requirements are granted it.
 1.4.
 2022-2026 Head of ACIISI Number of training days and number of attendees, perhaps they should be included for the entire CECE/At least 3 days are held with 75% of the staff attending.
 Number of men and women representing the ACIISI at the public contracting tables.
-Gender balance in leadership and decision- making rship (participation, 2.1.
-2022-2026 Head of ACIISI Number of ACIISI representatives at public procurement tables with training and/or experience in gender equality 2.1.
-R. There is parity in the representation of the ACIISI in the public contracting tables.
+Gender balance Establish the appropriate measures so that there is equality between women and men in leadership and decision-making 2.1.
+2022-2026 Head of ACIISI Number of ACIISI representatives at public procurement tables with training and/or experience in gender equality R. There is parity in the representation of the ACIISI in the public contracting tables.
 R. All the ACIISI representatives in the public contracting tables have training and/or experience in gender equality.
-2 2.2.
-2022-2026 Head of ACIISI Equal number of men and women on the scorecard.
-Number of people appointed with training and experience in gender. eliminating, if any, existing 2.2.
-2022-2020 R. Parity is maintained on the scorecard. gender gaps.
+2 in leadership and decision- (participation, representation, training 2022-2026 Head of ACIISI Equal number of men and women on the scorecard. making and recognition) in conditions of equity, preventing, identifying and Number of people appointed with training and experience in gender. eliminating, if any, existing gender gaps.
+2.2.
+2022-2020 rieau oi Aciioi R. Parity is maintained on the scorecard. gender gaps.
 R. They increase the number of designated people with training and experience in gender.
 2.3.
 2022-2026 Head of ACIISI Number of training days and number of attendees, perhaps they should be included for the entire CECE/At least 3 days are held with 75% of the staff attending.